Henderson High Income

 Investment companies | Annual Overview | 6 September 2023

 Thanks to its combination of both high-yielding stocks and debt, Henderson High Income (HHI) gives its manager, David Smith, more capacity to adapt to the higher inflationary environment that has dictated the fortunes of the UK stock market.
 David believes that despite the recent macroeconomic uncertainty, the current market outlook could be supportive for HHI’s value-biased portfolio.
 Historical data appears to suggest that a combination of high inflation and a resilient UK economy may be a boon for the UK market and value stocks.

 David has taken a cautious approach to asset allocation, increasing HHI’s allocation to fixed income.
 He is confident that HHI’s underlying revenues will support its income growth.
 HHI, with a yield of more than 6% and the potential for near-term NAV uplifts, contrasts with many of the higher-yielding assets that the higher-interest-rate regime has produced.

 High income from a diverse UK equity income portfolio

 HHI invests in a prudently diversified selection of both well-known and smaller companies to provide investors with a high income stream while also maintaining the prospect of capital growth.
 Gearing is used to enhance income returns, and also to achieve capital growth over time.
 A portion of gearing is usually invested in fixed-interest securities, which helps dampen the overall volatility of the trust.

-Henderson High Income Trust (HHI) invests in a prudently diversified selection of both well-known and smaller companies, to provide investors with a high-income stream, while also maintaining the prospect of capital growth.
+Henderson High Income Trust (HHI) invests in a diversified selection of both well-known and smaller companies, with the aim of providing investors with a high income stream while also maintaining the prospect of capital growth.

 A portion of gearing is invested in fixed interest securities.